Child and Adolescent Track

 Multicultural Case Conference Luncheon Series – This monthly series provides an opportunity for trainees to present and discuss cultural formulations from their casework.
 Participants must present at least one formal cultural formulation from his/her casework during the course of the year

-Group Meeting with the Training Director – Interns have a monthly meeting with the Child and Adolescent Psychology Internship Training Director where they can discuss questions or concerns related to the training program or their professional development, or provide feedback about the internship.
-Interns also have monthly individual meetings with the Training Director.
+Group Meeting with the Track Director – Interns have a bi-monthly meeting with the Child and Adolescent Psychology Internship Training Director where they can discuss questions or concerns related to their individualized training plan, the training program or their professional development, or provide feedback about the internship.
+Interns also have bi-monthly individual meetings with the Track Director.